LiamSandstrom/itemCarousel-js/README.md

 # lim-carousel

 A lightweight, customizable, JavaScript carousel for sliding items or images.
 Built with performance and simplicity in mind.
-Made with Webpack.
-Can be used directly in the browser via the UMD/ESM build, but works easiest when imported through a bundler.
+Made with Webpack and needs a bundler to work!
+Otherwise code is accessible at the github link below!

 [GitHub Repo] https://github.com/LiamSandstrom/itemCarousel-js